aruiz-p/netwithalex/content/posts/enhanced-aar.md

 ## Enhanced AAR

-_So, what is EAAR and how it improves its predecessor?_
+_So, what is EAAR and how it improves its predecessor?_ 🤔

 In a nutshell these are the advantages:
-- Improves performance measurements using <u>inline data</u>.
+- Uses <u>inline data</u> rather than BFD.
 In other words, the data plane packets are used to measure loss, latency and jitter.
 - Steer traffic in <u>seconds</u> rather than minutes
 - Dampening implemented for <u>stability</u> purposes, ensuring transports are stable before forwarding traffic through them.
 - More <u>accurate measurement</u>s of loss, latency and jitter

-### Taking a deeper look
+### Breaking It Down

 When EAAR is enabled, data packets will be used to measure loss, latency and jitter.
 Let's understand the key differences: